nycmeshnet/nycmesh.net/content/blog/datadog.md

 We chose django because we wanted to build a system with a technology that was well understood and easy to get up to speed on.
 According to the [Stack Overflow Developer Survey](https://survey.stackoverflow.co/2024/technology/), Python is the #1 language for learning programming, and the #3 language used by professional developers.

 Building the application was a challenge, but with it has also come the challenge of deploying and operating microservices in a containerized environment.
-NYC Mesh is a community network with a heavy emphasis on DIY, so we run all of our own infrastructure on baremetal compute nodes that live in rented rackspace throughought New York City, on top of which we run Proxmox and virtualized kubernetes clusters.
+NYC Mesh is a community network with a heavy emphasis on DIY, so we run all of our own infrastructure on bare metal compute nodes that live in rented rackspace throughout New York City, on top of which we run Proxmox and virtualized kubernetes clusters.
 We built this using [infrastructure-as-code](https://github.com/nycmesh/k8s-infra) with Terraform and Ansible, which, though it was quite a learning exercise, has been an excellent way to manage our new project.

 ## Observability